onox/orka/docs/windows-input/gamepads.md

 If the application tries to play too many effects at once, the oldest one will be removed to make space on the device.

-First, create an `Effect` object and store it somewhere at the library level.
+First, create an `Effect` object and store it as a constant in a package.
 An effect can then be played with the procedure `Play_Effect` and canceled with the procedure `Cancel_Effect`: